mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 If the Travellers have found Ancients translator devices, they can talk to the servitors.
 The servitors explain that the ship was attacked by a 'Usurper' who infected the vessel with a hostile virus.
 They are under instructions to escort the Travellers to the bridge immediately to help effect repairs.

-Robot Hits Locomotion Speed TL Cost Servitor 16 Grav 12m 25+ Priceless Skills Athletics (endurance) 3, Athletics (strength) 1, Electronics (computers) 3, Engineer (power) 3, Mechanic 2, Melee (unarmed) 2, Recon 2 Attacks Claws (2D) Manipulators 2 X (STR 9 DEX 12) Endurance Unlimited Traits Armor (+5), Flyer, (idle), Heightened Senses, IR/UV Vision, Small (-1) Programming Very Advanced (INT 12) Options Auditory Sensor (broad spectrum), PRIS Sensor, Transceiver 500km (advanced), Voder Speaker (broad spectrum), Wireless Data Link, Spare Slot 1
+Robot Hits Locomotion Speed TL Cost Servitor 16 Grav 12m 25+ Priceless Skills Athletics (endurance) 3, Athletics (strength) 1, Electronics (computers) 3, Engineer (power) 3, Mechanic 2, Melee (unarmed) 2, Recon 2 Attacks Claws (2D) Manipulators 2X (STR 9 DEX 12) Endurance Unlimited Traits Armor (+5), Flyer, (idle), Heightened Senses, IR/UV Vision, Small (-1) Programming Very Advanced (INT 12) Options Auditory Sensor (broad spectrum), PRIS Sensor, Transceiver 500km (advanced), Voder Speaker (broad spectrum), Wireless Data Link, Spare Slot 1

 If the Travellers do not have a translator device, then the servitors attempt to nonverbally coerce them to go to the bridge.

-The servitors attempt to bring the Travellers via the teleporter to Nexus 1 (Capsule 14) but discover that the capsule is partially damaged.
+The servitors attempt to bring the Travellers via the teleporter to Nexus1 (Capsule 14) but discover that the capsule is partially damaged.
 They inform the Travellers that they must obtain protective equipment

 - and then the virus subverts the robots' minds.
 One of the robots lunges forward to attack the Travellers; the other three robots grab it and dismember it.
 During the fight, a second robot is subverted and it destroys a third machine as it is torn apart.
 Finally, there is only one damaged robot left – and it is then taken over by the virus.
 It turns on the Travellers and tries to murder them.